Winner will be honored on Monday, April 7 at Final Four in Nashville

 Agunbiade scored 15, Nurkic 11 off the bench

-During his time on the Bluff, Burt helped the Dukes to 123 victories and five WNIT appearances.
-This past season's team tied the program record with 24 wins and recorded an all-time-best 11 Atlantic 10 Conference victories.
-He helped recruit and coach nine players who earned all-conference honors a total of 15 times, six 1,000 point scorers and three players who have gone on to play professionally overseas.
+During his seven years on the Bluff, including six as the program's top assistant coach, Burt helped the Dukes to 143 victories and six WNIT appearances.
+He helped recruit and coach 10 players who earned all-conference honors a total of 17 times, seven 1,000 point scorers and five players who have gone on to play professionally overseas.
 Additionally, he has coached the 2008, 2009 and 2013 Atlantic 10 Defensive Players of the Year.

 Recognized as one of the country's top recruiters, Burt assembled a 2011 class that was ranked 38th in the nation by ESPN HoopGurlz and 47th by Blue Star Basketball.
 Duquesne's class of 2013 was named the 39th-best in the nation by Blue Star Basketball.

 Burt was instrumental in recruiting the 2011 Atlantic 10 Rookie of the Year Wumi Agunbiade and Orsi Szecsi, who was a member of the 2011 Atlantic 10 All-Rookie Team.
 Agunbiade was ranked the 43rd best power forward by ESPN HoopGurlz and 108th best player by Blue Star Basketball.
 Szecsi was rated the 14th best small forward and 77th best player by ESPN HoopGurlz.
 Blue Star ranked Szecsi the 84th best player overall and Scout.com had her at the 17th best player in the Middle Atlantic Region.
 Jose-Ann Johnson was listed as the 38th best post player in North America by ESPN HoopGurlz and was the highest ranking of any player from Canada in the 2011 recruiting class.